ULHPC/ulhpc-docs/docs/connect/work.md

 When using a supercomputer, you will usually first connect to a front-end or access node.
 From this machine, you can check your files, disk quota and computing usage.
 It is intended to be used by the user to prepare his computing job and scripts and then submit them to the job scheduler.

 Because the access node is shared by all the users of the platform, it should not be used to compile and install your software and it should definitely not be used to run any memory or computing-intensive task.

+!!!
+Warning "Running jobs on the access node"
+    Running jobs on the access node is not allowed and can lead to your account being suspended.
+Always use the job scheduler to run your jobs on the computing nodes.

 If the connection is successful, you should see something like this:
 ![Successful-login](./images/success_connect.png)